US health officials move to tighten sales of e-cigarettes

 The new guidelines, first proposed in November, are the latest government effort to reverse what health officials call an epidemic of underage vaping.

 E-cigarettes typically heat a flavored nicotine solution into an inhalable vapor.
-Federal law bans their sale to those under 18, but 1 in 5 high school students report using e-cigarettes, according to the latest government figures.
+Federal law bans their sale to those under 18, but 1 in 5 high school students report using e-cigarettes, according to the latest survey published last year .

-Under proposed guidelines released Wednesday by the Food and Drug Administration, e-cigarette makers would restrict sales of most flavored products to stores that verify the age of customers or include a separate, age-restricted area of the store for vaping products.
+Under proposed guidelines released Wednesday by the Food and Drug Administration, e-cigarette makers would restrict sales of most flavored products to stores that verify the age of customers entering the store or include a separate, age-restricted area for vaping products.
+Companies would also be expected to use third-party identity-verification technology for online sales.

+Companies that don't follow the requirements risk having their products pulled from the market, the FDA said.

+"The onus is now on the companies and the vaping industry to work with us to try and bring down these levels of youth use, which are simply intolerable," FDA Commissioner Scott Gottlieb said in an interview.
+The restrictions won't apply to three flavors that the FDA says appeal more to adults than teenagers: tobacco, menthol and mint.